 Laboratory rotations should focus on statistical research as opposed to simple data analysis or service/project work.
-Ideas include implementation of a method from the literature, literature review of methods, running and summarizing simulations, or the analysis of a complicated Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 Page 24 dataset.
+Ideas include implementation of a method from the literature, literature review of methods, running and summarizing simulations, or the analysis of a complicated dataset.
 It is recognized that, depending upon the background of the students matriculating into the program, the first lab rotation may need to be a lighter introduction to the methodological area such as focusing on literature review, study design, logistics, and data management and/or data analysis.